yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 func main() {}
 ```

-Let's build plugin by running command in a folder with plugin project:
+Let's build the plugin by running this command in the plugin project folder:

 ```bash
 go build -buildmode=plugin -o /tmp/SendCurrentTime.so
 ```

-Then let's edit API spec to use this custom middleware:
+Then let's edit the API spec to use this custom middleware:

 ```json
 "custom_middleware": {
   "pre": [